vard88508/vrc-osc-miband-hrm/README.md

 ### What is this?
-This app alows you to send osc messages of your heartrate to VRChat The float value(0-1) represents your heartrate from 0 to 255
+This app alows you to send osc messages of your heartrate to VRChat Basicly it sets the float value of parameter named 'Heartrate' to  'your heart rate/255' value The float value(0-1) represents your heartrate from 0 to 255

 ## Requirements